-We sifted through reams of kids’ titles on the world’s fastest growing streaming platform to bring you, in age-appropriate order, starting at around 3-years-old and ending in the tweens.
+We sifted through reams of kids’ titles on the world’s most popular streaming platform to bring you, in age-appropriate order, the best kid’s shows on Netflix, arranged in order of target audience from three-year-olds to tweens.

-Picking up where the Disney Channel movie left off, Sofia the First follows a courageous and determined young girl whose recently discovered she’s royalty.
+Picking up where the Disney Channel movie left off, Sofia the First follows a courageous and determined young girl who recently discovered she’s royalty.
 While describing it as The Princess Diaries for toddlers wouldn’t be inaccurate, it would shortchange this affirmative, character-building show.
-Sophia learns and relearns that being a princess means caring for others, developing principles and taking responsibility.
-The show also serves as a healthy gateway drug to other Disney darlings via cute cameos by the who’s who of princesses.
-Jasmine, Cinderella, Ariel, Belle and Aurora, whose movies may still be too edgy for your little one, all make an appearance.
+Sophia learns and relearns that being a princess means caring for others, living by principles, and taking responsibility.
+The show also serves as a healthy gateway drug to other Disney darlings via cute cameos by a who’s who of princesses.
+Jasmine, Cinderella, Ariel, Belle and Aurora, whose movies may still be too mature for your little one, all make an appearance.

-Simply put, Brainchild is Bill Nye for Gen-Y. An energetic young host walks us through the fundamental but no less fascinating building blocks of scientific thought using SNL-style sets, CGI, her magician friend and a puppet that took a wrong turn off Sesame Street.
+Simply put, Brainchild is part of the Bill Nye, 3-2-1 Contact tradition of great science shows for kids.
+An energetic young host walks us through the fundamental but no less fascinating building blocks of scientific thought using SNL-style sets, CGI, her magician friend and a puppet that took a wrong turn off Sesame Street.
 While the show places brain-racking questions we’ve all asked but have no answers to front and center (just how big is the universe?), the best thing about Brainchild might be in its subtext.
-Two out of the three co-hosts are young ladies and many of the scientific explorations veer into their social implications, such as self-esteem and positive identity that are so important to the tween set.
+Two out of the three co-hosts are young ladies and many of the scientific explorations veer into personal factors like self-esteem and positive identity that are so important to the tween set.

-Project Mc2 is a stereotype-busting, STEM field boosting series that’s best summed up with a pilot-episode exchange describing its leading lady: “McKayla, that girl is definitely IAWATST” “Yeah, she is interesting and weird at the same time…” McKayla and her three teen girlfriends, each whizzes in their respective fields of physics, programming, and chemistry, are recruited by NVO8 – that’s pronounced “innovate”—a shadow organization of all-female secret agents.
-In this campy but self-aware show, it turns out girls really do run the world and they’re charged with protecting it using their brains and creative prowess.
-It’s a sorely needed message for any young lady finding her place in all this while trying to enjoy the ride – as new NVO8 agent Devon D’Marco says, “I’m putting the art, in smart.”
+Project Mc2is a stereotype-busting, STEM-boosting series that’s best summed up with a pilot-episode exchange describing its leading lady: “McKayla, that girl is definitely IAWATST” “Yeah, she is interesting and weird at the same time…” McKayla and her three teen girlfriends, each whizzes in their respective fields of physics, programming, and chemistry, are recruited by NOV8—that’s pronounced “innovate”—a shadow organization of all-female secret agents.
+In this campy but self-aware show, it turns out girls really do run the world, and they’re charged with protecting it using their creative brains.
+It’s a needed message for any young lady finding her place in all this while trying to enjoy the ride.

 Based on an iconic British book series of the same name, and starring awkward Mildred Hubble, the action takes place in a boarding school complete with broom flights, and mischief.
 Student-professor tensions didn’t hurt its appeal.
 The Worst Witch is a lighthearted adventure soap set in Cackle Academy that’ll give schoolchildren with a flair for the occult a colorful mix of fringe role models and grand setpieces.
 As the show’s budding witches grasp at their newfound powers and navigate the complexities of pre-teen life, your kids will laugh and cry alongside Mildred’s missteps.